 As disclosed in our Form 10-K for the year ended December 31, 2009, we modified the indication for our Isolator Synergy clamps, a modification we believed did not require us to seek additional 510(k) clearance.
 At the time our Isolator clamps received 510(k) clearance for the ablation of cardiac tissue, through our internal and external regulatory review process, we determined that a new 510(k) was not needed for our Isolator Synergy clamps to change their intended use from the ablation of soft tissue to the ablation of cardiac tissue.
-The FDA reviewed our decision and recently indicated its belief that a 510(k) was required to be filed for us to market our Isolator Synergy clamps for cardiac tissue ablation instead of soft tissue ablation.
-Based on recent communications with the FDA, we submitted a 510(k) in support of a cardiac tissue ablation clearance for our Isolator Synergy system.
-We submitted the 501(k) on April 26, 2010 and also voluntarily re-labeled our Isolator Synergy clamps to reflect a soft tissue ablation indication.
+The FDA reviewed our decision and indicated its belief that a 510(k) was required to be filed for us to market our Isolator Synergy clamps for cardiac tissue ablation instead of soft tissue ablation.
+Based on communications with the FDA, during April 2010 we submitted a 510(k) in support of a cardiac tissue ablation clearance for our Isolator Synergy system and we voluntarily re-labeled our Isolator Synergy clamps to reflect a soft tissue ablation indication.
+During July 2010, we received a communication from the FDA which included a request for additional information regarding our 510(k) filing.
+We are in the process of gathering information to respond to the FDA.